-Tree planting begins in February 2019.
+Tree planting began in February 2019.
 Species have been chosen to reflect those found naturally in the neighbouring woodland: shrub and understorey such as hazel, field maple, wild service and hawthorn, and upper canopy species such as oak, lime and cherry.

 Rides and glades are included in the planting scheme, providing open areas for wildflowers and grasses to ensure the diverse habitats which are important for endangered wildlife species such as bats, butterflies, and dormice.
 The pond will also add to this rich network of varied habitats.

 The project will require years of aftercare after the initial planting.
 This includes spraying and mulching of weeds around each tree to heighten their chance of survival, thinning of failed saplings, and the removal of tree guards after several years.

 The new woodland will benefit local communities by providing natural green spaces for walks, dog walkers and outdoor play.
 A pathway will be diverted through the newly planted area, helping to ease the pressure on the adjacent ancient woodland and allowing it to recover.
 Regular visitors to the site will be able to watch this woodland mature into a lasting legacy for wildlife.